 The pandemic data collection & reporting in Latin America is not always well-funded/far-reaching and often needs to be taken with a pinch of salt.

-And for reference, Canada scored a ranking of 11th out of 163 in the latest GPI report, the UK came 37th, and the USA dropped rankings yet again to 131st.
+And for reference, Canada scored a ranking of 14th out of 163 in the latest GPI report, the UK came 30th, and the USA held at ranking at 128th.
 Yep.

-A relatively new entrant into the top 10 safest countries in Latin America since I started these guides a few years ago!
-Great to see Guatemala making an appearance here.
+This was a relatively new entrant into the top 10 safest countries in Latin America since I started these guides a few years ago, so it’s great to see Guatemala not only making an appearance in the list, but also holding its ranking year-on-year since the last time the Global Peace Index was done.

-It’s seen an improvement in the homicide rate since 2021, but the country is sadly still known for femicide (usually within domestic relationships).
+It’s seen a huge improvement in the homicide rate in recent years (it’s been on a downward trend since 2009, impressively), but the country is sadly still known for femicide (usually within domestic relationships).

 From a visitors’ point of view, caution and a keen eye are needed in assessing situations, but outside of the larger cities you won’t feel too on-edge.